About this online course

 - Days 2-5: we examine how to conduct “evaluations during the programming period”.
 A leading evaluation consultant-economist will focus on the two broad recommended evaluation methods – theory-based and counterfactual evaluations – and the choices for project / programme evaluations on the ground.

-We will also describe how to complete an ex post cost-benefit analysis (ex post CBA) for infrastructure and other larger projects.
+- We will also describe how to complete an ex post cost-benefit analysis (ex post CBA) for infrastructure and other larger

-A European Commission official will describe what progress has been made on impact evaluations in 2014-2020 and explain what is expected in the 2021-2027 EU Structural and Cohesion Funds programmes.
+- A European Commission official will describe what progress has been made on impact evaluations in 2014-2020 and explain what is expected in 2021-2027.

 How will it help you?